Amanita muscaria: Treatment

+Uses

-Psychoactive use
+Psychoactive

 The wide range of psychoactive effects have been variously described as depressant, sedative-hypnotic, psychedelic, dissociative, or deliriant; paradoxical effects such as stimulation may occur however.
 Perceptual phenomena such as synesthesia, macropsia, and micropsia may occur; the latter two effects may occur either simultaneously or alternatingly, as part of Alice in Wonderland syndrome, collectively known as dysmetropsia, along with related distortions pelopsia and teleopsia.
 Some users report lucid dreaming under the influence of its hypnotic effects.
 Unlike Psilocybe cubensis, A. muscaria cannot be commercially cultivated, due to its mycorrhizal relationship with the roots of pine trees.
 However, following the outlawing of psilocybin mushrooms in the United Kingdom in 2006, the sale of the still legal A. muscaria began increasing.

-Professor Marija Gimbutienė, a renowned Lithuanian historian, reported to R. Gordon Wasson on the use of this mushroom in Lithuania.
-In remote areas of Lithuania, Amanita muscaria has been consumed at wedding feasts, in which mushrooms were mixed with vodka.
-The professor also reported that the Lithuanians used to export A. muscaria to the Sami in the Far North for use in shamanic rituals.
+Marija Gimbutas reported to R. Gordon Wasson that in remote areas of Lithuania, A. muscaria has been consumed at wedding feasts, in which mushrooms were mixed with vodka.
+She also reported that the Lithuanians used to export A. muscaria to the Sami in the Far North for use in shamanic rituals.
 The Lithuanian festivities are the only report that Wasson received of ingestion of fly agaric for religious use in Eastern Europe.